mayaraspereira/export-appservicecertificate/README.md

 ### Export-AppServiceCertificate_v2.ps1

-The **Export-AppServiceCertificate_v2.ps1** was made to use the Az PowerShell cmdlets.
+The **Export-AppServiceCertificate_v2.ps1** was made for use with Az PowerShell cmdlets.
 PowerShell 7.0.6 LTS, PowerShell 7.1.3, or higher is the recommended version of PowerShell for use with the Azure Az PowerShell.
 You can find a guide of how to install Az PowerShell in the link below:

 - https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.5.0